mlittl/dev.na.bambora.com/source/docs/guides/visa_checkout.md

 # Visa Secure Remote Commerce

-Visa SRC simplifies and secures online payments by storing payment information.
+Visa SRC (formerly Visa Checkout) simplifies and secures online payments by storing payment information.
 It removes the need for a customer to re-enter and share card information.

 Visa SRC is a digital wallet.
 Customers load their digital wallet with their credit, debit and prepaid cards once.
 They can then retrieve their payment information at any checkout supporting the wallet.